Skip to main content

 Custom Condition Contracts

 License gating is just one pattern.
-You can deploy your own condition contract for any access control logic by implementing this interface:
+You can deploy your own condition contract for any access control logic by implementing one or both of these interfaces:

 function checkWriteCondition(